maithilish/scoopi-scraper/notes/appnotes.md

       take payload from payloadStore and push pool service no payload in store wait (scoopi.task.takeTimeout) else take payload without wait
 ```

+## Appenders

+The appender step in default steps uses DataAppender Step to append Data.
+It uses FileAppender plugin to write data files and CsvEncoder plugin to encode.

+The baseAppender holds Appenders which is a collection (HashMap) of appenders defined for the step.
+Appenders.createAppenders initialize collection by get or create appender from AppenderMediator which is holder of all defined appenders.
+Similarly, BaseAppender also hold Encoders which is collection of encoders.

+The Appender (abstract) is a runnable that uses BlockingQueue<PrintPayload> and defines an abstract method append.
+The AppenderMediator submits the newly created appender (runnable) to appenderPoolService which  runs the appender in its pool of Executor.

+FileAppender is subclass of Appender that implements run() and append() methods.
+The append method puts printPayload to queue while the run method takes printPayload and writes its data object (list or object) to data file.
+For each payload PrintWriter is created from printPayload jobId info.
+Appender run breaks when printPayload is Marker.END_OF_STREAM.

+The main thread waits on JobMediator.waitForFinish().
+The wait ends once all tasks and jobs are finished and there is nothing left to append.
+Next, main calls waitForAppenderMediator which calls appenderMediator.closeAll() and appenderMediator.waitForFinish().
+The closeAll appends Marker.END_OF_STREAM to all appenders which breaks run in all blocking appenders.
+The waitForFinish calls appenderPoolService.waitForFinish() to shutdown the executor responsible to run appenders.